oTree-org/oTree/README.md

 oTree requires [Python 2.7](https://www.python.org/download/releases/2.7.7/).

-On Windows, select the option to add Python to your PATH while installing.
+Add Python to your Path environment variable.

 On Mac/Unix, it is very likely that Python is already installed.
 Open the Terminal and write ``python`` and hit Enter.
 If you get something like `-bash: python: command not found` you will have to install it yourself.